numixproject/numix-core/readme.md

 sudo dnf install numix-icon-theme-circle
 ```

-Alternatively for Fedora, Red Hat, and OpenSUSE we have setup repos on [OpenSUSE build service](https://build.opensuse.org/project/show/home:paolorotolo:numix).

 For Arch users there's a [community maintained package](https://aur.archlinux.org/packages/numix-circle-icon-theme-git/) in the AUR which builds from this GitHub.

 ### Icon Requests